Market Whales and Their Recent Bets on AXP Options

 American Express is a global financial institution, operating in about 130 countries, that provides consumers and businesses charge and credit card payment products.
 The company also operates a highly profitable merchant payment network.
 Since 2018, it has operated in three segments: global consumer services, global commercial services, and global merchant and network services.
 In addition to payment products, the company's commercial business offers expense management tools, consulting services, and business loans.

-Following our analysis of the options activities associated with American Express, we pivot to a closer look at the company's own performance.

-Current Position of American Express Currently trading with a volume of 1,633,899, the AXP's price is up by 2.47%, now at $231.5.
-RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
-Anticipated earnings release is in 73 days.
+American Express's Current Market Status With a volume of 1,153,033, the price of AXP is up 0.7% at $238.71.
+RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
+Next earnings are expected to be released in 66 days.
 What The Experts Say On American Express

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $258.2.
+4 market experts have recently issued ratings for this stock, with a consensus target price of $263.75.

-Maintaining their stance, an analyst from B of A Securities continues to hold a Buy rating for American Express, targeting a price of $263.
+An analyst from B of A Securities has decided to maintain their Buy rating on American Express, which currently sits at a price target of $263.
+In a cautious move, an analyst from Compass Point downgraded its rating to Neutral, setting a price target of $260.
 An analyst from Monness, Crespi, Hardt persists with their Buy rating on American Express, maintaining a target price of $265.
-An analyst from Barclays has decided to maintain their Equal-Weight rating on American Express, which currently sits at a price target of $223.
-Maintaining their stance, an analyst from Keefe, Bruyette & Woods continues to hold a Outperform rating for American Express, targeting a price of $280.
-An analyst from Compass Point downgraded its action to Neutral with a price target of $260.
+Maintaining their stance, an analyst from RBC Capital continues to hold a Outperform rating for American Express, targeting a price of $267.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.